-The centerpiece of our technology system is a school-wide wireless network that allows students with laptops to connect to the Internet and a Windows 2008 Terminal Server from any location where there is an Internet connection.
-This technology ensures that all students, regardless of their hardware at home, can use the full capabilities of our server from any Windows or Apple based machine.
+The centerpiece of our technology system is a school-wide wireless network that allows students with laptops or other devices to connect to the Internet.
+This technology ensures that all students, regardless of their hardware at home, can use the full capabilities of our web-based applications from any Windows, Chrome, or Apple based machine.

-While many students use a laptop along with our wireless network, they can also use our computer lab equipped with 12 Google Chromeboxes.
-There are also several Apple computers that serve as video and photo editors, and a couple of stand-alone computers that serve other specialized functions.
+While many students use a laptop along with our wireless network, they can also use our computer lab equipped with Google Chromeboxes.
+There are also several Apple computers that serve as video and photo editors, and stand-alone devices that serve other specialized functions.

 Changes in technology come about very quickly.
 Vermont Commons School has chosen to invest in a technological infrastructure that provides a basic level of access to our servers while making it possible for our community to take advantage of a host of online resources and programs allowing for improved social networking, computer modeling, knowledge construction, and communication.